-Emily Grant began teaching legal writing courses at her alma mater, the University of Illinois College of Law, where as a student she served as articles editor for the Illinois Law Review.
-She joined the University of Kansas School of Law faculty as a part-time lecturer in the Lawyering Program.
-Later Grant was named as a full-time lawyering professor while also working with students as part of the Academic Resources Program.
-She joined the Washburn Law faculty in 2011.
+Professor Emily Grant joined the faculty at Washburn University School of Law in 2011, where she teaches courses in legal writing and estates and trusts.
+Prior to coming to Washburn, she taught legal writing courses at her alma mater, the University of Illinois College of Law, where as a student she served as articles editor for the University of Illinois Law Review.
+Professor Grant then joined the University of Kansas School of Law faculty as a part-time lecturer in the Lawyering Program; she was later named as a full-time lawyering professor while also working with students as part of the Academic Resources Program.

 Before transitioning to a teaching career, Professor Grant was senior court counsel for the Palau Supreme Court, which serves the small island nation located in the Pacific Ocean.
-She also clerked for the Seventh Circuit, the U.S. District Court for the Central District of Illinois, and the U.S. District Court for the District of Kansas.
+She also clerked for the United States Court of Appeals for the Seventh Circuit, the United States District Court for the Central District of Illinois, and the United States District Court for the District of Kansas.

 - Legal Analysis, Research, & Writing

 - Decedents' Estates and Trusts & Future Interests